xiavincent/xiavincent/README.md

 ### Hi there 👋
 Thanks for visiting my GitHub page!
 I'm currently finishing up my undergraduate and master's degree at Stanford.
+My research code is currently in a private repository, but will be published publicly soon!

-I'm working on developing my personal website here: https://github.com/xiavincent
+I'm also working on developing my personal website here: https://github.com/xiavincent

 <!--
 **xiavincent/xiavincent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.